titpetric/platform/docs/api.md

 ### Clone

 Clone provides a copy of the registry for use in the platform.
-Closing the copy leaves the package global state alone.

 ```go
 func (*Registry) Clone () *Registry